top of page

 Graham-03.JPG

-Above: Construction and completed images for a 20' x 40' luxury pool and spa on an estate in Greenwich, CT.
-The property is surrounded by a wetland system with multiple upland review areas that informed the layout of the pool.
-The recessed equipment pad alcove in the photo directly above reflects a creative approach to addressing setback requirements.
+Above: Process images for a 20' x 40' luxury pool and spa with retaining wall, patios and walkways, planting, and lighting.
+The property is surrounded by a wetland system with multiple upland review areas; the recessed equipment pad alcove in the photo directly above mitigates disturbance in one such area and, therefore, town involvement in the owner's project.

 Graham-04.JPG